GURUDWARA

 THE FOUR DOORS

-These doors are a symbol that people from all four points of the compass are welcome, and that members of all four castes are equally welcome.
+There are four doors into a Gurudwara — one on each side of the building.
+They are a powerful symbol that people from all four points of the compass are welcome, and that members of all castes are equally welcome.
+There is always a light on inside a Gurudwara, to show that the Guru’s Light is always visible and accessible to everyone at any time.

 The Nishan Sahib is a Sikh triangular flag made of cotton or silk cloth, with a tassel at its end.
 The word, Nishan Sahib means exalted ensign, and the flag is hoisted on a tall flagpole, outside most Gurdwaras.
 The flagpole itself, covered with fabric, ends with a two-edged dagger (khanda) on top.
 The emblem on the flag is also known as Khanda, which depicts a double-edged sword called a khanda in the centre, a chakkar which is circular, and flanked by two single-edged swords, or kirpans.In the centre of the insignia is the two-edged sword which symbolises the Creative Power of God that controls the destiny of the whole universe.
 It is the Sovereign Power over life and death.
 One edge of the Sword symbolises divine justice, which chastises and punishes the wicked oppressors; the other edge symbolises Freedom, and Authority governed by moral and spiritual values.